ASEAN: AEC Blueprint

-ASCC Blueprint

-The ASEAN Socio-Cultural Community (ASCC) was also adopted during the 14th ASEAN Summit.
-It envisions an "ASEAN Community that is people-centered and socially responsible with a view to achieving enduring solidarity and unity among the countries and peoples of ASEAN by forging a common identity and building a caring and sharing society which is inclusive and harmonious where the well-being, livelihood, and welfare of the peoples are enhanced".
-Among its focus areas include human development, social welfare and protection, social justice and rights, environmental sustainability, building the ASEAN identity, and narrowing the development gap.

 To track the progress of the AEC, a compliance tool called the AEC Scorecard was developed based on the EU Internal Market Scorecard.
 It is the only one in effect and is expected to serve as an unbiased assessment tool to measure the extent of integration and the economic health of the region.
 It is expected to provide relevant information about regional priorities, and thus foster productive, inclusive, and sustainable growth.
 It makes it possible to monitor the implementation of ASEAN agreements, and the achievement of milestones indicated in the AEC Strategic Schedule.
 The scorecard outlines specific actions that must be undertaken collectively and individually to establish AEC by 2015.
 To date, two official scorecards have been published, one in 2010, and the other in 2012.
 However, the scorecard is purely quantitative, as it only examines whether a member state has performed the AEC task or not.
 The more "yes" answers, the higher the score.

-While Brunei, Indonesia, Malaysia, the Philippines, Singapore, and Thailand have eliminated 99.65% of their tariff lines, Cambodia, Laos, Myanmar, and Vietnam have decreased tariffs on 98.86% of their lines to the 0-5% tariff range in 2010, and are projected to eliminate tariffs on these goods by 2015, with the ability to do so for a few import duty lines until 2018.
-A recent study by Deloitte Touche Tohmatsu Limited has projected that five of the top fifteen manufacturing locations in the world will be in ASEAN by 2018.
-Furthermore, by 2050, ASEAN is expected to be the fourth-largest economy in the world (after the European Union, the US, and China).